fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 ^^^^^^^^^^^^^^^^^^

-Many tasks of a data scientist involve some form of formalization: from measuring real-world phenomena as data to translating business KPI's and constraints into metrics, loss functions, or parameters.
+Many tasks of a data scientist involve some form of formalization: from measuring real-world phenomena as data to translating business Key Performance Indicators (KPIs) and constraints into metrics, loss functions, or parameters.
 We fall into the formalism trap when we fail to account for the full meaning of social concepts like fairness.

 Fairness is a complex construct that is contested: different people may have different ideas of what is fair in a particular scenario.
 While